Milleus/fm-space-tourism/README.md

 - View the optimal layout for each of the website's pages depending on their device's screen size
 - See hover states for all interactive elements on the page
 - View each page and be able to toggle between the tabs to see new information
+- Swipe to navigate the Crew and Technology page on mobile device

 ### Screenshot